clintonnzedimma/laravel_ice_fire/README.md

 <!-- 2 -->
 <li>
-To get a read a book send a GET request to http://localhost:8000/api/v1/books
+To get a read a book, send a GET request to http://localhost:8000/api/v1/books
 </li>

 <!-- 3 -->
 <li>
-To get a update a book send a PATCH request to http://localhost:8000/api/v1/books/:id where :id is  a placeholder variable for an integer (for example 1) with the following data
+To get a update a book, send a PATCH request to http://localhost:8000/api/v1/books/:id where :id is  a placeholder variable for an integer (for example 1) with the following data
     <ul>
         <li> name </li>
         <li> isbn </li>